rvenugopal/tradesight/README.md

 ## Working the Problems

 Most of the problems will probably be solved in `ProblemsPlan.scala`.
 This serves the endpoint to data for at least one of the problems.
-You are free to modify whatever you wish, and of course there some prepared utilities to help you on your way.
+You are free to modify whatever you wish, and of course there are some prepared utilities to help you on your way.

 ## IDE Support